 The second allows the reader to draw on the mystic Oneness of the universe to change the nature of matter to fulfill his own desires.
 Essentially, any nonliving object weighing up to 50 pounds can be converted into any, nonliving, nonmagical object of similar mass.
 When combined with another book, the Analects of Magic, the conversion can be of up to 500 pounds of mass and you can create a magical weapon, armor, or shield with special powers.

 Tome of Dogmatic Method

-This silver-bound book, studded with jewels, is actually a cused book.
-On the surface, it appears to be a magical book that has the power to provide advice on any action that its owner might cosider taking.
+This silver-bound book, studded with jewels, is actually a cursed book.
+On the surface, it appears to be a magical book that has the power to provide advice on any action that its owner might consider taking.
 Open the book to any page and you’ll find a list of actions guaranteed to insure the success of any project.

 This magical tome is a memoir of the adventurer Thorstag “Seven Fingers” Amareh, a famous fighter who had the habit of severing the fingers of important enemies he slew and storing them in an iron box.
 This loose collection of memoirs contains three special passages with magic powers:

 A detailed description of a Deck of Many Things which allows a reader to know how to avoid the effects of the Void card.